Butch Cassidy & The Outlaw Trail: History in River Rafting Country

 A Legend Begins

-That poetic name started getting currency in the mid-19th century, when robbers and cattle rustlers borrowed — OK, let’s say stole — an idea from the Pony Express.
+That poetic name started getting currency in the mid-19th century, when robbers and cattle rustlers borrowed—OK, let’s say stole—an idea from the Pony Express.
 They would leave fresh horses and the necessary supplies in hideaways and so-called outlaw ranches that were about 20 miles apart.
 It was an irregular trail of supply stations, veritable safe houses in today’s speak, that stretched for about a thousand miles, from Montana to Mexico.
 Hence the Outlaw Trail.
 The hideaways took advantage of the dramatic geology of the West, making full use of narrow canyons, high pastures and great open spaces that lawmen couldn’t possibly hope to cover.

 The Outlaw Trail still exists, though much of it remains rugged, remote and hard to access.
 What’s left has been worn by time and nature, but once you get out there, you may come upon weather-beaten cabins that were hideouts on the trail.
 You can follow it yourself, or parts of it, through the mountains, plains and canyon-lands of Wyoming, Colorado and Utah.
 Even if you aren’t as fortunate as Redford in unearthing a piece of Americana like Butch Cassidy’s bar, you can catch the essence of the West.

 Redford had followed the Outlaw Trail himself back in 1976 for National Geographic and wrote that, “As technology thrusts us relentlessly into the future, I find myself, perversely, more interested in the past.
-We seem to have lost something — something vital, something of individuality and passion.
-That may be why we tend to view the western outlaw, rightly or not, as a romantic figure.’”
+We seem to have lost something—something vital, something of individuality and passion.
+That may be why we tend to view the western outlaw, rightly or not, as a romantic figure.”

-Butch Cassidy On The Trail
+Butch Cassidy on the Trail

 Butch Cassidy has always had the aura of outlaw-as-hero, often thought of as an Old West Robin Hood, who took umbrage at the idea that large cattle outfits were squeezing the smaller ranchers out of business and were therefore fit to be robbed.
-The Utah-born Cassidy — his real name was Robert LeRoy Parker — was one of the first to really utilize and eventually improve upon the Outlaw Trail.
+The Utah-born Cassidy—his real name was Robert LeRoy Parker—was one of the first to really utilize and eventually improve upon the Outlaw Trail.
 Known for his charm, his wit and his bravery, Cassidy’s first known crime was robbing the San Miguel Valley Bank in Telluride in 1889 with three others.
 They rode away with $20,000 and made their way to Brown’s Park, a mountain-ringed valley along the Green River that straddles the border of Colorado and Utah just south of the Wyoming line.

 As early as the 1860’s, outlaws had been using this isolated bowl of grassland to pasture stolen horses and cattle and to hide out from the law.
 Cassidy and his gang traveled along the Green River before moving on to Vernal, Utah.

 Brown’s Park begins in eastern Utah, about 25 miles downstream from Flaming Gorge Dam, and runs down into Colorado, ending at the Gates of Lodore in Dinosaur National Monument.
 Herb Bassett had built a ranch in Brown’s Park and had business dealings with Cassidy and the Wild Bunch.
-The Basset Ranch was the birthplace of his two daughters: Ann Bassett — known as Queen Ann Bassett — and Josie Bassett.
+The Basset Ranch was the birthplace of his two daughters: Ann Bassett—known as Queen Ann Bassett—and Josie Bassett.
 Trained in riding, roping and shooting, but also provided with an education in boarding schools, the girls became outlaws, as well as girlfriends, to Butch Cassidy and other members of the Wild Bunch gang.

 The “Wild Bunch” were so-named by saloon keepers in the town of Vernal, who knew a bunch of hell raisers when they saw them.
 This gang consisted of Harry Alonzo Longabaugh, known as the Sundance Kid; Harvey Logan, alias Kid Curry; Ben Kilpatrick, the Tall Texan; Harry Tracy, and Elzy Lays.
 The Wild Bunch are credited with the longest sequence of successful bank and train robberies in the history of the American West.

-Exploring The Outlaw Trail Today
+Exploring the Outlaw Trail Today

 Head to Vernal, where the Wild Bunch drank and raised hell, to start your exploration of the Outlaw Trail and the rugged terrain it passes through.
-Today, you can explore this country on an OARS rafting trip that kicks off east of Vernal at Deerlodge Park, just over the Colorado border along the Yampa River.
+Today, you can explore this country on a rafting trip that kicks off east of Vernal at Deerlodge Park, just over the Colorado border along the Yampa River.

 The Yampa is the last undammed tributary of the Colorado River, and it looks pretty much like Butch Cassidy would have seen it 122 years ago.
 The walls of the Yampa Canyon rise 1,000 feet up and can be streaked yellow, red or the black “manganese oxide” known as “desert varnish.”
 The sandy beaches, the Native American ruins and the ancient petroglyphs found here haven’t changed since Cassidy’s time.